-Obstructive sleep apnea happens when something partly or completely blocks your upper airway during shut-eye.
-That makes your diaphragm and chest muscles work harder to open the obstructed airway and pull air into the lungs.
-Breathing usually resumes with a loud gasp, snort, or body jerk.
-You may not sleep well, but you probably won't be aware that this is happening.
+Obstructive sleep apnea is when something blocks part or all of your upper airway while you sleep.
+Your diaphragm and chest muscles have to work harder to open your airway and pull air into your lungs.
+Your breath can become very shallow, or you may even stop breathing briefly.
+You usually start to breathe again with a loud gasp, snort, or body jerk.
+You may not sleep well, but you probably won't know that it’s happening.

-The condition can also reduce the flow of oxygen to vital organs and cause irregular heart rhythms.
+The condition can also lower the flow of oxygen to your organs and cause uneven heart rhythms.

 - Daytime sleepiness or fatigue

 - Dry mouth or sore throat when you wake up

 - Problems with sex, like a low sex drive

 - Waking up suddenly and feeling like you're gasping or choking

 - Trouble getting up in the mornings

 - Waking up often in the middle of the night to pee

 - High blood pressure